exersalza/FivemCipherFinder/README.md

 This is a Fivem Cipher finder for those that don't want Ciphers in their scripts :D

-The idea behind these scripts is to find one or more Cipher.
+The idea behind these scripts is to find one or more Cipher in your script files.
 Currently, there is only the Python version available, but I will soon add the C++ variant.

 Desc: